KJ-Ahn/BCCOMICS/README.md

 Below `$` is a linux command prompt, `>>` is either OCTAVE's or MATLAB's command prompt.

 ### (1) Set a work directory
 First, you need a work directory under which "params.m" and "params_patch.m" exist (You should stick to this naming convention!!), and also a cosmology parameter file (as provided as BCCOMICS/sample/LCDM.m).
 The name of the work directory can be anything.
-Inside OCTAVE/MATLAB, you need to go to this directory by `cd` command.
-You also need to add the source path by `addpath` commmand.
+Inside OCTAVE/MATLAB, you need to go to this directory by the `cd` command.
+You also need to add the source path by the `addpath` commmand.
-Current example "params.m" generates 151^3 unigrid patches inside (604 Mpc)^3 volume with `bccomics_setup.m`.
-Current example "params_patch.m" generates initial conditions of CDM and baryons with 64^3 resolution with `bccomics.m`.
+The current example "params.m" generates 151<sup>3</sup> unigrid patches inside a (604 Mpc)<sup>3</sup> volume with `bccomics_setup.m`.
+The example "params_patch.m" generates initial conditions of CDM and baryons with 64<sup>3</sup> resolution with `bccomics.m`.
-For your own setup, do a recursive copy of `sample` directory to e.g. `my_params`, and modify "params.m" and "params_patch.m" which are both self-explanatory.
+For your own setup, do a recursive copy of the `sample` directory to e.g. `my_params`, and modify "params.m" and "params_patch.m" which are both self-explanatory.
 The cosmology parameter file (e.g. LCDM.m) should carefully reflect parameters you used for running CAMB and RECFAST.
-** If you want to use pre-generated (by bccomics_setup.m) gaussian random seed ("gaussseed.matbin"; stick to this naming convention!!), place it under `setupdir` specified in params.m.
+**If you want to use the pre-generated (by bccomics_setup.m) gaussian random seed ("gaussseed.matbin"; stick to this naming convention!!), place it under `setupdir` specified in params.m.**
 #### (for OCTAVE on linux machine)
 ```
 $ octave